 The Louisiana Department of Health and Hospitals - Office of Public Health routinely monitors for constituents in your drinking water according to Federal and State laws.
-The tables that follow show the results of our monitoring during the period of January 1st to December 31st, 2021.
+The tables that follow show the results of our monitoring during the period of January 1st to December 31st, 2024.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 In the tables below, you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms, we've provided the following definitions:

-- Parts per million (ppm) or Milligrams per liter (mg/l) one part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter (ug/l) one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Picocuries per liter (pCi/L) picocuries per liter is a measure of the radioactivity in water. - Millirems per year (mrem/yr) measure of radiation absorbed by the body. - Million Fibers per Liter (MFL) million fibers per liter is a measure of the presence of asbestos fibers that are longer than 10 micrometers. - Nephelometric Turbidity Unit (NTU) nephelometric turbidity unit is a measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person. - Treatment Technique an enforceable procedure or level of technological performance which public water systems must follow to ensure control of a contaminant. - Action Level (AL) the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow - Maximum Contaminant level (MCL) (mandatory language) The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
+- Parts per million (ppm) or Milligrams per liter (mg/l) one part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter (ug/l) one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Picocuries per liter (pCi/L) picocuries per liter is a measure of the radioactivity in water. - Millirems per year (mrem/yr) measure of radiation absorbed by the body. - Million Fibers per Liter (MFL) million fibers per liter is a measure of the presence of asbestos fibers that are longer than 10 micrometers. - Treatment Technique (TT) an enforceable procedure or level of technological performance which public water systems must follow to ensure control of a - Action Level (AL) the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Maximum Contaminant level (MCL) (mandatory language) The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG) (mandatory language) The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum residual disinfectant level (MRDL) The highest level of disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Level 1 assessment A study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system - Level 2 assessment A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.